graijo/Gatling_Load_Testing/README.md

 -------------
 Easy Maven installation: No need to install Maven on your system.
 The wrapper downloads and configures Maven automatically.
 Project-specific Maven: Allows multiple projects to use different Maven versions without conflicts.

+The easiest way to setup the Maven Wrapper for your project is to use the Maven Wrapper Plugin with its provided wrapper goal.
+To add or update all the necessary Maven Wrapper files to your project execute the following command:

+mvn wrapper:wrapper
+Normally you instruct users to install a specific version of Apache Maven, put it on the PATH and then run the mvn command like the following:

+mvn clean install
+But now, with a Maven Wrapper setup, you can instruct users to run wrapper scripts:

+./mvnw clean install
+or on Windows

+mvnw.cmd clean install